-Likewise, checkout is fully digital at this time, so no need to stop by the Front Desk.
+Likewise, check-out is fully digital at this time, so no need to stop by the Front Desk.
 You'll be emailed your guest folio on check-out day, or you can view a copy at the Front Desk.

 Using My Disney Experience When Dining

 By this point, you've made your Advance Dining Reservations.
-But of course, there's times when an unplanned meal or snack pops up; your dining reservations likely don't account for all of your meals.
+But of course, there are times when an unplanned meal or snack pops up; your dining reservations likely don't account for all of your meals.
 My Disney Experience can help with food-time features such as Mobile Order service, mobile check-in for table-service restaurants, online menus, and of course, additional dining reservations.
 Recently, My Disney Experience added a feature to allow guests to "Check Dining Availability," and if you select "now" as your timeframe, the app will show you which restaurants are currently accepting walk-ups, starting with those closest to you.

-If you're anything like us, we generally don't plan a dining reservation for our arrival day (there's just too many variables, and I always start sweating thinking about making it someplace on time).
+If you're anything like us, we generally don't plan a dining reservation for our arrival day (there are just too many variables, and I always start sweating thinking about making it someplace on time).
 Instead, we take our time to arrive, get settled and then decide what we'd like to do as a family.
-Sometimes, that means something quick on our way to the pool; sometimes that means a nicer sit-down option together before we catch that night's Movies Under the Stars.
+Sometimes, that means a quick bite on our way to the pool; sometimes, that means a nicer sit-down option together before we catch that night's Movies Under the Stars.
 No matter your touring style, My Disney Experience has the functionality to get you fed!

 Mobile Order service enables you to order ahead at your favorite quick-service restaurants.
 You'll order, customize and pay for your meal in the app, then pick it up in the designated window at the specified arrival time — easy as pie (so to speak ... or should we say Dole Whip)!
 In the app, select the "+" icon, then "Order Food."
 You'll then select an arrival window at the restaurant you're looking for.
 If you'd rather sort by what's around you, select the map pin icon to the bottom right of this list to see nearby options.

-You can continue this until your order is ready, then click on the shopping bag icon in the top right, or the "View My Order" button at the bottom of the page.
+You'll be able to select your food and drink items, and even customize them when possible.
+Once complete, select "View My Order" button at the bottom of the page.
 You'll see a summary of your order, where you can either go back and modify or review.
-Once you're ready to review, you then have the option to continue to check out (with credit card) or pay with Apple Pay.
+Once you're ready to review, you then have the option to continue to check out (with a credit card) or pay with Apple Pay.
 The final step is to show up at the restaurant within your specified timeframe, select "I'm Here" and pick up your food!
 It sounds like a lot of instructions, but really, we've found that the app does a great job of walking you through each step.
 You'll be a pro in no time!

 Using My Disney Experience at the Theme Parks

-The fun features don't stop once you're in the theme parks!
-Toward the bottom of your homescreen, you'll find the daily park hours as well as showtimes for the day for each park.
+The fun features continue while you're in the theme parks!
+Toward the bottom of your home screen, you'll find the daily park hours, park hopping hours and showtimes for the day for each park.
 You can even add showtimes to your itinerary!
-Remember, you can always see your itinerary for the day in "My Plans."

 Hop back to that map in the app.
-You can use that same filter you've used previously to find attractions, wait times, entertainment, PhotoPass stops (the icon is a toadally cute Mickey head), restrooms, Guest Services, shops and transportation (including bus stops and ride share pick up/drop off areas).
-(Not only can you see where these services and amenities are on the map, but also, you can get directions to these locales based on where you're currently located.)
+You can use that same filter you've used previously to find attractions, wait times, entertainment, PhotoPass stops (the icon is a toadally cute Mickey head), restrooms, Guest Services, shops and transportation (including bus stops and rideshare pick up/drop off areas).
+Not only can you see where these services and amenities are on the map, but you can also get directions to these locales based on where you're currently at.
 Note that the Guest Services icon actually includes much more than the locations where you can find the Guest Experience Team.
 The Guest Services filter also includes the locations of AEDs, service animal relief areas, hearing disability services, visual disability services, ATMs, package pickup, rider switch, portable phone charging system kiosks, coin press machines and more.

 We frogs are all about taking lots of photos when at Disney World and the app makes it toadally easy to access all your PhotoPass photos (you can also purchase Memory Maker or a daily photo pass through My Disney Experience using the "+" icon on the home screen).

 At PhotoPass stops, or after rides, you can scan your MagicBand or the app to have your photos automagically uploaded to your account (some rides don't even need you to scan afterward, truly magical!).
 From the homepage on the app, you can scroll down and click either "Link Photos" or "My Photos."
 "My Photos" is where you can head to view your photos; "Link Photos" is where you'll head if you need to add photos.
-This will enable you to scan to link a PhotoPass card you've received, or to show your PhotoPass code to a photographer.
+This will enable you to scan to link a PhotoPass card you've received or to show your PhotoPass code to a photographer.
 While viewing a photo, you can also edit, save, share within the app, or purchase photo gifts such as frames, ornaments and mugs.

-- Connect to trivia games through Play Disney Parks app
+- Connect to trivia games through the Play Disney Parks app.

-- See virtual guides for EPCOT's fabulous festivals, including this year's International Food & Wine Festival
+- See virtual guides for EPCOT's fabulous festivals.

 OK, confession time.
-While we feel like we are My Disney Experience pros by now, there is one little technological trick that left Leap and I scratching our heads: QR codes.
-You'll find that digital menus and guides can be access by the app, or by scanning a QR code.
+While we feel like we are My Disney Experience pros by now, there is one little technological trick that left Leap and me scratching our heads: QR codes.
+You'll find that digital menus and guides can be accessed by the app, or by scanning a QR code.
 But how exactly do you scan a QR code?
-All you have to do is take a photo of the code and a notification should pop up for you to tap to access the information in My Disney Experience.
+All you have to do is open your smartphone's camera to scan the code and a notification should pop up for you to tap to access the information in My Disney Experience.
 (Thanks, Tad!)

 Believe it or not, this is only scratching the surface of My Disney Experience's capabilities!
-What's more, Disney has promised extended capabilities coming our way in 2021, so we'll continue to keep this guide updated.
 What questions do you have about My Disney Experience?
 What tips or tricks do you have to share?
 Be sure to share with us in the comments below!